 According to BBC Future, the most common prescription drugs used by both teenagers and adults for a boost* in mental performance includes modafinil, methylphenidate and amphetamines.
 Let’s discuss each of these separately.

 These drugs are used to treat* a condition known as attention deficit hyperactivity disorder but, once again, is used by some people to enhance* their mental performance.
-Methylphenidate changes the concentration of chemicals and neurotransmitters found in the brain, and can cause side-effects when it is not used to treat* a disorder, but rather used for a different purpose.
+Methylphenidate changes the concentration of chemicals and neurotransmitters found in the brain, and can cause side-effects when it is not used to treasmart pills, drug that can make you smarter, smart pills the best way to stay sharpt a disorder, but rather used for a different purpose.
 WebMD explains that side-effects may include nausea and vomiting, headaches, weight loss*, trouble sleeping, increased blood pressure levels, nervousness and more.

 With the side-effects of these drugs in mind, many people are rather turning toward nootropics, which only contains natural ingredients, to help them gain an advantage in their mental performance.
 Unfortunately, even with the use of nootropics, a person may never actually become smarter, but rather simply elevate their existing mental performance and improve* the results they achieve from performing certain mental exercises.

 When opting for nootropics, it is important to know which ingredients to look for if you would like to purchase an effective product.
 Supplement Reviews UK explains that the following ingredients have been proven effective and mostly safe, when taken in moderate doses and when overdosing is avoided:

 Are Smart Pills The Best Way To Stay Sharp?